Residencies

 FloenK_kunstbende_4.jpg

-Within Werkplaats Oerol, the team of Niet Mijn Huis worked on a scene based on the short story "Casa Tomada" by Julio Cortázar.
+Within Werkplaats Oerol, the team of Niet Mijn Huis has been working on a scene inspired by the short story Casa Tomada by Julio Cortázar.
 This performance, which focuses on language barriers and accessibility, explores how multilingual theatre can be created.
-During the residency, there were unique insights into the creative process, with the audience able to attend rehearsals.
-The performance will be presented in spoken Dutch, Dutch Sign Language, and audio description, addressing themes of alienation and loss.
+During the residency, audiences were given unique insights into the creative process, with opportunities to attend rehearsals.
+The performance is presented in spoken Dutch, Dutch Sign Language, and with audio description, engaging with themes of alienation and loss.

 More